-6.3.
+6.4.
 Pregnancy or Adoption While in the Program

-CUAA PA program recognizes that combining childbearing and education is a unique challenge.
-The program's goal is to support students who had, or adopted children during the program while providing realistic options for them to progress toward completing their degree.
+The CUAA PA program recognizes the unique challenges of combining childbearing with education.
+Our goal is to support students who have had or adopted children during the program by providing realistic options for them to progress toward completing their degree.

-Considering the complex decision-making surrounding having a baby while in a PA program, no written policy can cover all contingencies and unique circumstances.
-As in many aspects of program life, there is no substitute for open and timely communication, cooperation, and good-faith efforts among all parties involved.
+Given the complex decision-making surrounding having a baby while in a PA program, no written policy can cover all contingencies and unique circumstances.
+Open and timely communication, cooperation, and good-faith efforts among all parties involved are essential.

 Students expecting the birth or adoption of a child during the PA program should consult with the Program Director and their Academic Advisor.
 We also strongly recommend that students consult with their obstetrician or pediatrician regarding the prevention of potentially harmful exposures in clinical and/or academic environments.

 Because the structure and demands of the CUAA PA program curriculum vary across the semesters, the approach to accommodation will differ depending on the phase of the program in which the pregnancy and birth or adoption occur.
-Regardless of the timing, the student must develop a detailed plan in close collaboration with and written approval of their Program Director, Academic Advisor, Title IX representative, and all the appropriate course directors.
-All parties must complete and approve this plan at least 3 months before the due date.
+Regardless of the timing, the student must:

+- Develop a detailed educational plan in close collaboration with the Program Director, Academic Advisor, Title IX representative, and all appropriate course directors. - Obtain written approval of the plan from the Program Director, Academic Advisor, Title IX representative, and all appropriate course directors at least three months before the due date or adoption date.

 In 2008, the Americans with Disabilities Act Amendments Act (ADAAA) expanded the definition of "disability" to include temporary and less severe impairments.
-As a result, specific impairments resulting from pregnancy are now considered disabilities and require reasonable accommodations.
-Pregnancy itself is not a disability covered by the ADAAA, but it is covered under Title IX.
+Specific impairments resulting from pregnancy are now considered disabilities and require reasonable accommodations.
+Pregnancy itself is not a disability covered by the ADAAA but is covered under Title IX.
 Pregnancy-related impairments such as hypertension, gestational diabetes, severe nausea, sciatica, etc., are disabilities covered by the ADAAA when they substantially limit one or more major life activities.

-Students seeking accommodations or leave due to pregnancy and/or parenting should reference the Pregnant & Parenting section of the Title IX Policy.
+Students seeking accommodations or leave due to pregnancy and/or adoption should reference the Pregnant & Parenting section of the Title IX Policy.